Skip to navigation Skip to content

 The customer is advised if there is existing income and asset information.

 Employment details may be pre-filled through Single Touch Payroll (STP) in the online claim for the customer to confirm.
-This includes the employer name and ABN.
+To identify if:

 Online income and asset collection includes: